 BAOULE EVALUATION STRATEGY

-Stellar believes the previous limited bulk sampling was not fully representative of such a large pipe in an area renowned for its large top gem quality stones recovered from downstream alluvial deposits.
-As part of the Joint Venture Agreement, the Company relocated its 100tph DMS plant with Flowsort final recovery from Mandala to Baoulé together with the crushing sections of the former Droujba bulk sampling plant which were then modified and integrated to process the weathered kimberlite as part of a trial mining exercise.
-The objective has been to not only determine the grade and value with confidence but also assist Stellar with cash flow for the evaluation work.
-Furthermore, the previous diamond value was based on a relatively small parcel which contained no recorded large diamonds, which was sold over 13 years ago.
+Stellar took the view that the previous limited bulk sampling was not fully representative of such a large pipe in an area renowned for its large top gem quality stones recovered from downstream alluvial deposits.
+As part of the original Joint Venture Agreement, the Company relocated its “in country” 100tph DMS plant (with Flowsort final recovery) and modified it to process the weathered kimberlite as part of a trial mining exercise.

 SUMMARY OF DIAMOND SALES FROM THE BAOULE KIMBERLITE